-In this section I consider an analytically tractable version of the model obtained when nominal rigidities are only present in the first period.
+In this section, I consider an analytically tractable version of the model obtained when nominal rigidities are only present in the first period.
 Such simplification allows to formally characterize propagation of monetary shocks to real variables, under different states of productivity and initial levels of money supply.
 Formal propositions establish that small monetary shocks, which do not affect the shape of the network, have an impact on GDP that is larger whenever productivity mapping improves or initial money supply rises.
-Further, large monetary expansions have more than proportional positive effect on GDP than small monetary expansions; on the other hand, large monetary contractions have less than proportional negative effect on GDP than small monetary contractions.
+Further, large monetary expansions have a more than proportional positive effect on GDP than small monetary contractions.
 All proofs are given in Appendix A.